-- Confirm parenting time 24 hours in advance whenever possible or if court ordered. - Come prepared.
-Bring healthy snacks, age-appropriate activities, and anything else you think your children will need, including diapers and an extra change of clothes. - Thinking of bringing gifts?
+- Confirm visit 24 hours in advance whenever possible or if court ordered. - Come prepared: bring healthy snacks, age appropriate activities, and anything else you think your children will need, including diapers and an extra change of clothes - Thinking of bringing gifts?
 Don't!
 Your attention is the only gift they want.
-Bonus: it's free! - Use this time to show off your parenting skills! - If possible, coordinate with placement regarding current nap and meal schedules. - Document the date and reason for all cancelled parenting time.
+Bonus: it's free! - Use this time to show off your parenting skills! - Coordinate with placement (if possible) about nap and meal schedules.